bluz71/vim-mistfly-statusline/README.md

 Installation
 ------------

-Use your favoured plugin manager to install **bluz71/vim-moonfly-statusline**.
+Use your preferred plugin manager to install **bluz71/vim-moonfly-statusline**.

 If using [vim-plug](https://github.com/junegunn/vim-plug) do the following: